ankitadarade/Restaurant_Basic_App/test_project/README.md

 ● flutter build apk
 ● By connecting mobile to the laptop the app can be installed and it will run.
 ● There is a basic home page which contains current location, search bar, category filters and nearby restaurants based on the current location.
-● There is list of restaurants with their dinstance from current location.
+● There is list of restaurants with their distance from current location.
 ● It uses Geolocater for getting current location and also cubit for state management.